-Civet: The civet is a small, nocturnal mammal with cat-like qualities, whose excretions have been used as a pungent addition to perfume since the 1910s and 1920s.
+Civet: The civet is a small, nocturnal mammal with cat-like qualities, whose excretions have been used to add musky aroma to perfume since the 1910s.
 The animal is usually captured in a cage for the process to work, so its wellbeing is thought to be unethical.

-Ambergris: Popular in the 19th century and less so today, this is the secretion of a sperm whale, which gives fragrance a fresh, earthy aroma.
-The problem with ambergris is that it means sperm whales are caught for the purpose of perfume, but the good news is it can also be obtained in a sustainable way (once a whale washes up on shore).
+Ambergris: Popular in the 19th century, but less so today, this is the secretion of a sperm whale, which gives a fragrance a fresh, earthy aroma.
+While obtaining ambergris from a sperm whale purely for its pungent properties is unethical, it can also be gathered in a more sustainable way (once a whale washes up on shore).

 Castoreum: A liquid substance produced from the castor sacs of beavers, which is used to mark their territory and waterproof their fur.
 Beavers are no longer hunted for this, but in the 19th century, the demand was so high that North American beavers nearly became extinct.